 You can also participate in research activities with our faculty, although it’s not a required component of the MS degree program.
 Learn more about degree requirements on UWM’s Graduate School website.

 Students must take a minimum of 9 credits (in addition to those required for the PhD) to earn a transcript-designated L&D doctoral minor.

-All application materials must be submitted to Panthera, the UWM Graduate School online application system by the stated deadlines for Educational Psychology.
-Please note these deadlines are different from those of the Graduate School.
+All application materials must be submitted through UWM Graduate School’s online application by the stated deadlines.
+Please note that these dates are different from the Graduate School’s application lock date.
 The L&D area reviews applications twice a year.

 Panthera will collect information about your educational background, transcripts, personal statement/statement of purpose, letters of recommendation, writing samples, application fee, and an application for a teaching assistantship, if you choose to apply for one (doctoral students must apply by the Fall deadline, typically December 1, for full consideration of funding).

 Letters of recommendation are optional for the MS degree application and required for the PhD application.
 The PhD program requires 3 letters of recommendation.
 These letters must be submitted through the application’s electronic recommendation feature by the recommenders themselves.
 Letters uploaded or sent by the applicant will not be accepted.

 When you request a letter of recommendation, your recommender receives an email with a link to upload his or her letter directly to UWM.
 Doctoral applicants must submit three letters of recommendation and GRE scores whereas MS applicants may submit letters and GRE scores as additional evidence of admissibility.

 All students must meet the minimum requirements for admission stipulated by the UWM Graduate School.

 - Thursday, August 24th from 3:00 to 4:00 pm in Enderis Hall Room 788